 Buffet breakfast, lunch and dinner.
 Local alcoholic and non-alcoholic drinks until 24.00 and bottled water which can be taken on the excursions.
 Snacks at set times.

 Buffet breakfast, lunch and dinner.
 Local alcoholic and non-alcoholic drinks with meals.

 With a sundeck lined with sunbeds and parasols.
 You can enjoy those all-important views up here.

 Serving up a range of international dishes and Egyptian classics.

-Suite sleeps 2 with a king-size bed, separate lounge, marine satellite TV, in-house video channels and bathrobes and slippers.
+Suite sleeps 2 with a king-size bed, separate lounge, marine satellite TV, in-house video channels and a mini fridge.
 These rooms have a private bathroom, and large panoramic windows with a Nile view.

 Fly direct to Luxor and join the boat, moored on the banks of the Nile.

 Today, you’ll tick off the Luxor and Kernak Temples.